Jamaican-born poet to read next week

 Next week, two internationally-known poets will be reading their work at Smith College.

 On Monday, October 17, poet and translator Claudia Roquette-Pinto of Rio de Janeiro will perform at 7 p.m. in the Stoddard Hall Auditorium.
-Roquette-Pinto is the author of [...]
+Roquette-Pinto is the author […]